 - Move to %WINDIRSysWOW64 folder and remove the malicious executable again

 - Empty your Recycle Bin and restart your computer

-Download Removal Toolto remove JohnyCryptor@aol.com.xtbl VirusUse our recommended removal tool to uninstall JohnyCryptor@aol.com.xtbl Virus.
+Download Removal Toolto scan for JohnyCryptor@aol.com.xtbl VirusUse our recommended removal tool to scan for JohnyCryptor@aol.com.xtbl Virus.
 Trial version of WiperSoft provides detection of computer threats like JohnyCryptor@aol.com.xtbl Virus and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...

 Is MacKeeper a virus?
 MacKeeper is not a virus, nor is it a scam.
 While there are various opinions about the program on the Internet, a lot of the people who so notoriously hate the program have neve ...

 While the creators of MalwareBytes anti-malware have not been in this business for long time, they make up for it with their enthusiastic approach.
 Statistic from such websites like CNET shows that th ...

 2-remove-virus.com is not sponsored, owned, affiliated, or linked to malware developers or distributors that are referenced in this article.
 The article does not promote or endorse any type of malware.
 We aim at providing useful information that will help computer users to detect and eliminate the unwanted malicious programs from their computers.
 This can be done manually by following the instructions presented in the article or automatically by implementing the suggested anti-malware tools.